Help Protect Kenyan Families From Malaria

 harder for malnourished children to fight the disease.
 In addition, lack of

-access to basic health care, including lifesaving vaccinations, makes malaria
+access to basic health care, including malaria vaccines, makes this disease

 especially deadly in some countries.
 Malaria can also be passed from a mother to